phphd/exceptional-matcher/README.md

 #### Constraint Violation List Formatter

 `ViolationListExceptionFormatter` allows formatting the exceptions \
-that contain a `ConstraintViolationList` obtained from the validator.
+that contain a `ConstraintViolationList` from the validator.

-Such exceptions should implement `ViolationListException` interface.
+Such exceptions should implement `ViolationListException` interface:

-> Besides that, it's also possible to use `ValidationFailedExceptionFormatter`, \
-> which can format Symfony's native `ValidationFailedException`.

-A typical exception class would look like this:

 ```php
 use PhPhD\ExceptionalValidation\Mapper\Validator\Formatter\ViolationList\ViolationListException;